jszwagie/PARP_project/plot/act3.md

 Clara: *breathing heavily* "Nothing good.
 I don’t know if we can get out of this alive."
 Clara: *shouting in fright* "Wir kapitulieren!
 Halt!"

 The soldiers cease fire, their eyes still burning with rage.
 They swarm closer, boots pounding the earth like war drums, and you’re wrestled to the ground, wrists bound tight with rough cord.
-Their treatment is brutal—fists and threats of execution rain down like hail, though they spare you for now, muttering darkly about your potential value.
+Their treatment is brutal — fists and threats of execution, though they spare you for now, muttering darkly about your potential value.
-They bind your hands with coarse rope and march you toward the CITY, their motorcycles roaring triumphantly.
+They march you toward the CITY, their motorcycles roaring triumphantly.

-*END OF ACT 3*
+*END OF ACT 3 or TO BE CONTINUED?"*

 ### Choice 2: Run to the Tunnel